February 6, 2025

 Tapping into a Solution: Addressing Water Scarcity in the US

 Nearly 40 million people — about 12% of the U.S. population — live in the western part of the country that is dependent on the water supply from the Colorado River.
-It’s a mighty challenge for the one of the longest rivers in the country, which winds through seven states serving multiple purposes such as irrigation, power and source for potable water.

-The river’s water flow has decreased by about 20% in the past 100 years, a decline that may sound minimal until you factor in that a 10% decline puts nearly $1.4 trillion dollars of economic activity at risk.
+The river’s flow has decreased by about 20% in the past 100 years, a decline that may sound minimal until you factor in that a 10% decline puts nearly $1.4 trillion dollars of economic activity at risk.

 Combine the overreliance on the Colorado River with climate change and aging infrastructure, and you face a trio of challenges demanding innovative solutions for effective water management.
-Each passing day underscores an eye-opening reality: Water scarcity is becoming prevalent nationwide, and protecting our available water is imperative.

 Real-life examples abound about the impact of water scarcity on communities, particularly in Arizona and California.

-A 2023 report by the Arizona Department of Water Resources shows there will be a major shortage of groundwater in the next century — a deficit on the order of 4.6 million acre-feet of water over the next 100 years.
+A 2023 report by the Arizona Department of Water Resources warns that there will be a major shortage of groundwater in the next century — a deficit on the order of 4.6 million acre-feet of water over the next 100 years.
 New estimates show that in Arizona one acre-foot of water can serve up to three typical households in a year, a number that varies by community.
-Regulators indicated new development approvals in the sprawling Phoenix metropolitan area — home to 4.6 million people — may be at risk unless additional water resources are identified.
+Regulators indicated that new development approvals in the sprawling Phoenix metropolitan area — home to some 4.6 million people — may be at risk unless additional water resources are identified.

-In California, the 2023 State Water Project Delivery Capability Report predicted the state’s ability to deliver water to its communities could be reduced by as much as 23 percent in 20 years because of changing water flow patterns and extreme weather shifts.
-The report paints a stark picture of water scarcity: A 23% decline equals about “496,000 acre-feet a year, enough to supply 1,736,000 homes for a year.”
+In California, the 2023 State Water Project Delivery Capability Report predicted that the state’s ability to deliver water to its communities could be reduced by as much as 23 percent in 20 years because of changing water flow patterns and extreme weather shifts.

-Water loss due to leaks, theft, or metering inaccuracies before it reaches the consumer — called Non-Revenue Water (NRW) — is also a major contributor to water scarcity.
+Water loss due to leaks, theft, or metering inaccuracies before it reaches the consumer — called non-revenue water (NRW) — is also a major contributor to water scarcity.
 Globally, around 35% of all treated drinking water is lost as NRW each year.
-The United States alone loses a staggering six billion gallons of treated drinking water every day due to leaks — about two trillion gallons of drinking water lost annually.

 Water scarcity can have major impacts on communities, threatening both public health and economic stability.
 Cities losing water also lose money, with operational costs from water loss and capacity strains placing massive financial burdens on cities.

 Rainwater harvesting and groundwater recharge provide valuable reserves but are unable to meet the increasing demand.
 Even efficient irrigation techniques like drip systems and advanced sewage water treatment, while important, cannot fully offset the pressures of overuse and population growth.
-Without more innovative solutions, these traditional ways will remain inadequate in the face of escalating water scarcity.

-The challenges of water scarcity — and the potential of Oldcastle Infrastructure’s CivilSenseTM are clear.
+The challenges of water scarcity — and the potential of CivilSense™ — are clear.
 It’s a cutting-edge solution backed by decades of experience ready to provide a near-instant return on investment to systems of all sizes.
-The combination of Oldcastle expertise and field-based technology deploys small sensors within meter and valve boxes that do not interfere with infrastructure.
-It’s a simple process that involves mapping networks with GiS data to ensure optimal sensor deployment and coverage, expert analysis of data collected, and prioritization of leak repair for optimal efficiency.

 It’s increasingly evident that new, technology-based solutions are the answer to coping with today’s water challenges.
 Municipalities are dealing with reduced staffing and brain drain as senior-level managers retire and leave a skills gap and expertise that will take decades to rebuild.
 Budget limitations hinder necessary repairs, and the result is that drinking water slips through the cracks.